DougBurke/xspeclmodels/README.md

 correctly (although development of this package did find a bug in the FORTRAN code of the model).

+At the moment I have only got this working with the conda release of CIAO 4.12, using Linux/Python 3.7.
+For some reason it doesn't seem to work with the ciao-install version of CIAO 4.12 (a link error).
+It could be adapted to work with CIAO 4.11, but this would require changing the include files in the `xspec/` directory and the versions of the XSPEC libraries that are linked to (`hdsp`, `CCfits`) in `setup.py`.

 ## Legal Terms

 This code is released into the public domain, using the